Display all available interfaces with -D:

 -X

 When parsing and printing, in addition to printing the headers of each packet, print the data of each packet (minus its link level header) in hex and ASCII.
 This is very handy for analysing new protocols.
+In the current implementation this flag may have the same effect as -XX if the packet is truncated.

 -XX